ZenixTheHusky/ZenixTheHusky/README.md

 - ⚡ Fun fact: ...
 -->

 Let me introduce myself.
 I'm Peter <sub><sup>(Yep, that's me!)😊</sup></sub>.
-I have just graduated with a first class honors degree in Computer Science from Swansea University.
+I have graduated with a first class honors degree in Computer Science from Swansea University.

-I've since returned to the same company I did an Industrial Placement at as a Graduate Software Engineer and have taken on a more DevOps role.

 Automating tasks and systems is something I really enjoy doing.
 At work, I've written Ansible PlayBooks to automate setting up Jenkins Agents, and I've written a PowerShell script to fully automate the compilation and deployment of our projects.

-Lately, I've been delving into Docker and Kubernetes.
-I've "Dockerised" one of our Spring Boot applications and also deployed it onto our dev and prod K8s clusters.
-With this newfound knowledge, I demonstrated the work that needed to be done to the rest of our team so we could try something new: [Mob Programming](https://en.wikipedia.org/wiki/Mob_programming).
-Using this method, we managed to containerise our biggest application and get it on our dev K8s cluster too within a week.

-Unfortunately, these git repos are private and cannot be seen without first being in the required organisation.

-Soon, I'd like to work on monitoring our clusters, possibly using Grafana to show container and endpoint uptime.
+At my current job, I've explored more Jenkins Pipelines and Docker containers, as well as Terraform, High Performance Computing, and AWS.

+Lately, I've been deploying pipelines to replace Jenins' FreeStyle jobs across our Windows and Linux agents and creating Groovy shared libraries to use across the business units I support.
+I'm also currently looking into using AWS SNS and SQS to trigger Jenkins pipelines when certain code has been pushed.

+I haven't used this GitHub account in a while, however, there should be some more commits coming soon as I have started a side project.
+Unfortunately, those repos are private :(

+I'm hoping to re-start my journey into open-source programming~

 See ya in your repos sometime!